Andrew Downey Orrick

-Biography
+Early life and education

 He was born on October 18, 1917, in San Francisco, California, to William Horsley Orrick Sr. He had a brother, William Horsley Orrick Jr. Downey graduated from Yale University in 1940, where he was a member of Skull and Bones.
 At Yale, while playing for the Yale baseball team, he hit the longest home run.
 He served during World War II, then attended UC Hastings College of the Law in San Francisco.

+Career

 He then joined Orrick, Herrington & Sutcliffe in 1947.

 He was San Francisco chairman of Citizens for Eisenhower in 1952.
 In 1962 he was the Northern California chairman of Richard Nixon's campaign for Governor of California.
 He became the San Francisco administrator of the U.S. Securities and Exchange Commission in December 1954.
 He was renominated to the position in 1957 and served until 1960.

+Death

 He died on January 27, 2008, in San Francisco, California.